ManagementCore API

 • For GitHub OAuth2-based IdentityProviders, the identifier is the username (read more here).

-• For OpenID Connect IdentityProviders, the identifier by default is the value of the email claim in the identity token (read more here).
+• For OpenID Connect IdentityProviders, the identifier, by default, is the value of the email claim in the identity token (read more here).

 • For SAML 2.0 IdentityProviders, the identifier by default is the value of the http://schemas.xmlsoap.org/ws/2005/05/identity/claims/emailaddress attribute.
-The Cluster administrators can override the default identifier claim in the case of OIDC or identifier attribute in the case SAML 2.0 (read more here).
+The Cluster administrators can override the default identifier claim in the case of OIDC or identifier attribute in the case of SAML 2.0 (read more here).

 Session

 Users can interact with the Cluster and access its Services as long as their Sessions are valid.
 You can set a per-User Session duration value, after which the Session is deemed expired and is automatically deleted by the Cluster (namely by Nocturne).
-This per-User Session options override the Cluster-wide values set in the ClusterConfig (read more here).
+These per-User Session options override the Cluster-wide values set in the ClusterConfig (read more here).
 Here is an example:

 1